keyboard_arrow_up

 Metal Joints

-Metal expansion joints are beneficial in applications with a lot of thermal expansion.
-The metal expansion joint contracts to accommodate the movement as the pipe's temperature rises, alleviating pressure on the anchors and the pipe.
+Metal expansion joints are essential in applications with significant thermal expansion.
+As the temperature of the pipe increases, the metal expansion joint contracts to absorb the movement, relieving pressure on the anchors and the pipe itself.

 Rectangular Expansion Joint